Battlestar Galactica: The Second Coming: Competing developments

 Hatch's proposed sequel was one of several iterations of Battlestar Galactica to be announced.
 A sequel series by Bryan Singer was also developed, and even went into pre-production in 2001.
 This version would have also been a direct continuation of the original series, taking place many years later when the colonial fleet had made a settlement in an asteroid field only to have the Cylons find them and pursue them across the galaxy again.
 However, after the 911 terrorist attacks in September 2001, the production was halted and then later cancelled.

 Also concurrent with The Second Coming was Glen A. Larson's movie proposal.
 This would have revived BSG as a feature film, centering on the Battlestar Pegasus, set after its appearance in the TV show, and consistent with Galactica 1980.

 The project that finally got the go ahead was the re-imagining of the original series by Ronald D. Moore, which was greenlit as a miniseries by the Sci Fi Channel and aired in 2003.
+Hatch joined the new series cast as the recurring character Tom Zarek.